StarBobis/MMT-Blender-Plugin/README.md

 see https://github.com/DarkStarSword/3d-fixes,
 big thanks to his original blender plugin design.

-And part of the code is learned from projects below, huge thanks for their great code:
+And part of the code is learned from these projects below, huge thanks for their great code:
 - https://github.com/SilentNightSound/GI-Model-Importer
 - https://github.com/SilentNightSound/SR-Model-Importer
 - https://github.com/leotorrez/LeoTools